There are two ways of creating a H5PEditor object:

 The cache

-about content types.
-It might be also used for other functionality in the
+to persist information about content types.
+It might be also used for other

-the cache must be a single point of truth and work across all processes.
+multi-process setup, the cache must be a single point of truth and work across

 The libraryStorage